 Staggered spin-up is a feature defined in teh Serial ATA Specifications.
 It enables an HBA to individually spin-up attached SATA devices to avoid maximum current charged by applying all attached SATA devices at the same time.
+Configuration options: [Disabled] [Enabled]

-5.4.5 PCH SCU Configuration
+5.4.5 PCH SCU SAS Configuration